axibase/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 ![](images/route53-alarm.png)

-8. Should the endpoint become unhealthy and the alarm be triggered, the specified email address will recieve an email notification from AWS similar to the one shown below.
+8. Should the endpoint become unhealthy and the alarm be triggered, the specified email address will receive an email notification from AWS similar to the one shown below.

 ![](images/route53-alarm-github.png)